The Activity Grader allows you to access and edit all student scores for a specific activity

 Once this page is saved, the page will automatically load to the next student in the activity list to be graded.

-Now it's possible to enter multiple scores for multiple students at once.
+With the quick editor enabled, it is possible to enter multiple scores for multiple students at once.
 Click Save to save a draft of the scores, or click Submit All Scores to immediately publish all scores to the gradebook for students to view.

 Batch update scores